-In this article we review present theoretical understanding of the SOT in various types of material systems and summarize the experimentally established SOT phenomenology.
+In this article we review the present theoretical understanding of the SOT in various types of material systems and summarize the experimentally established SOT phenomenology.
 We also discuss links of SOT to other currently highly active research fields, such as the topological phenomena in condensed matter, and outline foreseen technological applications of the SOT.
 A brief overview is given in Section~\ref{overview}.
 Readers interested in a more detailed discussion of theoretical and experimental aspects of SOT are referred to the subsequent sections.